nfcpy/nfcpy/docs/examples/ndeftool.rst

    output).
 The ``-o`` option also switches the output format to raw bytes versus the hexadecimal string written to stdout.

+.. option:: --hs

+   Encapsulate the Bluetooth Configuration record into a Handover Select Message.
+The carrier power state will set to 'unknown'.

 pack
 ----